redis-developer/redisbank/README.md

 ![My Image](https://github.com/redis-developer/redisbank/blob/main/redisbank2.png)

-This repository uses Redis core data structures, Streams, RediSearch and TimeSeries to build a Java/Spring Boot/Spring Data Redis Reactive application that shows a searchable transaction overview with realtime updates as well as a personal finance management overview with realtime balance and biggest spenders updates.
-UI in Bootstrap/CSS/Vue.
+Redisbank is a real-time personal finance management application built using Spring Boot - an open source, microservice-based Java web framework.
+The Spring Boot framework creates a fully production-ready environment that is completely configurable using its prebuilt code within its codebase.
+The application shows a searchable transaction overview with realtime updates as well as a personal finance management overview with realtime balance and biggest spenders updates.

-Features in this demo:
+### Tech Stack:

+- Java
+- Spring Boot
+- Bootstrap
+- CSS
+- Vue

+The application uses the below Redis core-data structure and Modules:

 - Redis Streams for the realtime transactions
 - RedisTimeSeries for the balance over time